What is social listening and how to use it: the ultimate guide

 The good news is, if you're doing social listening, you're doing crisis management.
 Monitoring your reputation, building relationships with influencers and the media, and promptly addressing customer concerns make for a solid base for crisis management.
 What remains is making sure you're always alert to any reputational threats and take care of conflicts and misunderstandings before they blow up into a reputation crisis.

 You don't need to be monitoring your social listening Dashboard at all times.
 For regular updates on your online performance, you can set up Awario notifications.
 Click on the gear button next to the name of your project and navigate to the Notifications tab.
-Depending on how close you might be to a crisis, opt for daily/weekly notifications via email or real-time updates on Slack.
+Depending on how close you might be to a crisis, opt for daily/weekly notifications with your social listening results via email or real-time updates on Slack.

 Congrats!
 You've mastered social listening for PR!
 Time to share with your team the cool new technology that'll transform reputation and crisis management once and for all.